-United Way of Southeastern Connecticut’s Board of Directors has approved fund distributions in the amount of $2,725,922 for the fiscal year 2014-15.
-This funding supports 51 programs at 21 nonprofit organizations in New London County that work together to provide a network of health and human services to help those in need and improve community conditions.
+United Way of Southeastern Connecticut’s Board of Directors has approved fund distributions in the amount of $2,554,181 for the fiscal year 2015-16.
+This funding supports 50 programs at 21 nonprofit organizations in New London County that work together to provide a network of health and human services to help those in need and improve community conditions.

 Success of challenge was achieved by a region coming together and working collaboratively to create a system that allows a homeless person to quickly exit shelter into permanent stable housing.

 Summer Meals are free, nutritious meals provided for kids and teens 18 years and under when school is out of session for the summer.
 No registration, paperwork, parental supervision, or ID is required.
 Children do not need to be receiving free or reduced price meals during the school year in order to receive free Summer Meals.

 The 2015 AFL-CIO Golf Tournament is set for Monday, August 31 at Great Neck Country Club in Waterford.
 This year's event benefits Project Warm-up, a program providing one-time, emergency heating assistance to those experiencing a short-term crisis in our community.
 Project Warm-up ensures that no one falls through the cracks and freezes in their home.
 Last winter, Project Warm-up helped more than 280 households in Southeastern Connecticut.

 Many people remember to bring their canned and boxed goods to local soup kitchens and food pantries at Thanksgiving and during the winter holidays, but in the hustle and bustle of everyone’s busy schedules, people often forget that hunger is a problem that lasts all year round.
 For this reason, June has been named National Hunger Awareness Month, and neighborhoods across the country are stepping up to support people in the United States and around the world who need assistance in purchasing food and providing it to their families.